A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 The exact mechanism of action of baclofen is not fully understood, but it is thought to work by inhibiting the transmission of signals between nerve cells in the spinal cord, resulting in muscle relaxation.

-Lioresal (baclofen) may be prescribed by a healthcare provider to help alleviate symptoms such as muscle tightness, cramping, and spasms.
-It is important to follow the prescribed dosage and instructions for use provided by your healthcare provider or pharmacist.
+Lioresal may be prescribed to help alleviate symptoms such as muscle tightness, cramping, and spasms.

 How to use

-1. Dosage: Take Lioresal exactly as prescribed by your healthcare provider.
-Do not take more or less than the recommended dose.
+1. Dosage: Do not take more or less than the recommended dose.
 The dosage may vary depending on your specific condition and response to treatment.

-2. Administration: Lioresal is typically taken orally with or without food.
+2. Administration: Medicine is typically taken orally with or without food.
 Swallow the tablet(s) whole with a glass of water.
 If you have difficulty swallowing, you can discuss alternative options such as crushing the tablet and mixing it with food or liquid.
-Follow your healthcare provider's instructions regarding the administration method.

-3. Schedule: Take Lioresal at regular intervals as prescribed.
+3. Schedule: Take Baclofen at regular intervals as prescribed.
 It is usually taken multiple times a day, with doses evenly spaced throughout the day.
-Follow the dosing schedule provided by your healthcare provider.

-5. Duration of treatment: Continue taking Lioresal for the full duration prescribed, even if you start feeling better.
-Do not stop taking the medication abruptly unless instructed by your healthcare provider.
+5. Duration of treatment: Continue taking drug for the full duration prescribed, even if you start feeling better.
+Do not stop taking the medication abruptly.
 Sudden discontinuation of Lioresal may cause withdrawal symptoms or a worsening of your condition.

 Dosage

-2. Titration: Lioresal is often titrated slowly to find the most effective and well-tolerated dose.
-Your healthcare provider may increase the dose gradually by 5 mg to 15 mg per day at intervals of 3 days to 1 week.
+2. Titration: Baclofen is often titrated slowly to find the most effective and well-tolerated dose.
+You may increase the dose gradually by 5 mg to 15 mg per day at intervals of 3 days to 1 week.
 The maximum recommended daily dose of Lioresal is typically 80 mg.

 3. Maintenance Dose: The maintenance dose of Lioresal varies depending on individual needs.
 It generally ranges from 40 mg to 80 mg per day, divided into multiple doses.

-4. Spasticity due to Multiple Sclerosis or Spinal Cord Injury: The dosage of Lioresal for spasticity due to multiple sclerosis or spinal cord injury may be higher and individualized based on the severity of symptoms and response to treatment.
+4. Spasticity due to Multiple Sclerosis or Spinal Cord Injury: The dosage of this drug for spasticity due to multiple sclerosis or spinal cord injury may be higher and individualized based on the severity of symptoms and response to treatment.

-5. Pediatric Dosing: The dosage of Lioresal for children is determined based on their weight and must be carefully calculated by a healthcare professional.
+5. Pediatric Dosing: The dosage of Lioresal for children is determined based on their weight.
 Pediatric dosing may differ from adult dosing.

 Side effects